Coalition of Progressive Electors: More alliances (2007–2008)

-Decline: 2008–2011
+Decline (2008–2011)

 In the 2008 Vancouver municipal election voters replaced the NPA-dominated council with a near sweep of COPE, Green and Vision Vancouver candidates.
 COPE elected six of nine candidates across the city council, the park board, and the school board, running a new media and youth-oriented campaign.

 In the leadup to the 2011 election, several party activists launched a campaign to separate from Vision Vancouver, arguing that in coalition with Vision, that COPE "[hadn't] been able to do anything."
 The activists were defeated by the majority of COPE members.

-In the November 19, 2011 election, a single COPE candidate was elected.
+In the November 19, 2011, election, a single COPE candidate was elected.
 The elected candidate was incumbent Allan Wong, as one of nine school trustees.
 COPE ran a total of nine candidates in the election.

 On December 8, 2013, Allan Wong, COPE's sole elected politician, resigned from the party to join Vision Vancouver.

 2011–2014

-After the election loss in 2011, a group called "Independent COPE" was elected to COPE's Executive Board.
+After the election loss in 2011, a group called "Independent COPE" was elected to COPE's executive board.

 During this time, a number of high-profile COPE members and former candidates left the party, including former Vancouver School Board trustee Jane Bouey, former BC NDP MLA David Chudnovsky, former candidates RJ Aquino and Gwen Giesbrecht, and Stuart Parker.

 At the party's annual general meeting in 2013, Independent COPE captured a majority by a wide margin.
 The membership also passed a motion to run a mayoral candidate in the 2014 election, and a majority of candidates for city council, school board, and park board.

-In September 2014, only two of COPE's 17 candidates were endorsed by the Vancouver and District Labour Council – the labour organization that helped found the political party nearly five decades prior.
+In September 2014, only two of COPE's 17 candidates were endorsed by the Vancouver & District Labour Council – the labour organization that helped found the political party nearly five decades prior.

-2014 mayoral campaign
+2014 municipal election

 At a general meeting in September 2014, an overwhelming majority of COPE membership endorsed Meena Wong as the 2014 mayoral candidate.
 The community organizer and activist stated that the focuses of her campaign would be giving citizens a voice and keeping housing affordable.
 She also proposed a tax on vacant homes in Vancouver.

-In addition to Wong, the membership endorsed a slate of 16 candidates.
-In accordance with the party's equity policy there was a First Nations (Indigenous) candidate for each board and the majority of candidates are female.
+In addition to Wong, the membership endorsed a slate of 16 candidates, including former councillor Tim Louis.
+In accordance with the party's equity policy there was an Indigenous candidate for each board and the majority of candidates were female.

-The party's 2014 election platform advocated for a new Vancouver Housing Authority, for Vancouver to become a sanctuary city, to implement a minimum wage raise to $15/hr, and to hold a referendum for electoral reform to consider switching from a first-past-the-post voting system to a proportional representation system.
+The party's 2014 election platform advocated for a new Vancouver Housing Authority, for Vancouver to become a sanctuary city, to implement a municipal minimum wage of $15 per hour, and to hold a referendum for electoral reform to consider switching from a first-past-the-post voting system to a proportional representation system.